Food Service Manager, Continuing Education Workforce Certificate

-The ManageFirst® Program (MFP), created by the National Restaurant Association Educational Foundation (NRAEF), and managed nationally by National Restaurant Solutions, is a management development program that equips students with the key competencies they need to begin or advance their management careers in the demanding food service industry.
-This course series prepares students for the ManageFirst® Professional credential and ServSafe® Food Safety certification.
+The ManageFirst® Professional (MFP), created by the National Restaurant Association Educational Foundation (NRAEF) and managed nationally by National Restaurant Association Solutions, is a management development program that equips students with the key competencies they need to begin or advance their management careers in the demanding food service industry.
+This course series prepares students for the ManageFirst® Professional (MFP) credential and ServSafe® Food Safety certification.

-Successful completion of the course requirements recognizes students as having the academic and practical knowledge needed to succeed in the restaurant, food service and hospitality industry.
+Successful completion of the course series recognizes students as having the academic and practical knowledge needed to succeed in the restaurant, food service, and hospitality industry.
 To earn the MFP credential, students must also complete 800 service hours in the food service industry.

 Financial Aid and Payment Options

 CCBC currently offers Continuing Education (CE) financial aid to those who qualify.
 We package public and private funding options to benefit students which include COVID-19 relief funding, the Maryland Sequence Scholarship, CCBC Opportunity Grant funding, Maryland Promise, and Baltimore County College Promise.
 Financial aid funding is available for select CE courses and programs.

 Additional opportunities for financial support include partial payment options through Nelnet Business Solutions and tuition waivers for those who qualify.
 Resources outside of CCBC may also be available through employer/sponsor paid tuition, the Department of Rehabilitation Services (DORS), and your local office of workforce development.

 For more information about funding resources and how to apply for them, please contact the CCBC Continuing Education Information Center at 443-840-4700.

 Varies based on 4 required courses and 1 of 2 electives: 4 weeks (1 day/week) per course and 2 days for ServSafe (16 hours)